ASC 606 Revenue Recognition: The Operator's Guide

 Ari is the revenue subledger — it bills, recognizes, and posts the journal entries, with the contract trail behind every number.

-Ari builds the ASC 606 schedules, holds deferred revenue, and recognizes on the same ledger it billed from — then posts summarized journal entries to your GL (NetSuite, Sage Intacct, or QuickBooks).
+After approval, LedgerUp sends the relevant entries to NetSuite, Sage Intacct, QuickBooks, or Xero.
 It replaces the standalone rev rec subledger; your accounting system stays the book of record.

 Frequently asked questions about ASC 606